Secret of the Best Southern Fried Corn Recipe

 After years of practice and patience it has been said that Spinach Tiger’s southern fluffy biscuits can’t be beat.
 Even the gluten free fluffy southern biscuit has gotten rave reviews from readers.
 (Both have videos to help you along).

 Why then is something as simple as a southern fried corn recipe so hard to get right?
+TWO THINGS

-Quality or Type of the Corn It’s very key to get very fresh, creamy sweet corn.
+Quality or Type of the Corn It’s key to get very fresh, creamy sweet corn.
 Silver queen corn would be the corn of choice for this recipe.
 If you use other less creamy corn, then a little heavy cream will do.
 Having said that, I used peaches and cream corn for this and still loved it.
 (I find it hard to turn down any kind of fried corn).

 Cast Iron Frying Pan – I practice what I preach.
 I have 13 cast iron pans (most are frying pans, a few are dutch ovens).
 I use them every single day in one form or another.
 They take the heat.
 They last forever.
 They go right into the oven.
 They are super affordable.
 I use my 12 inch lodge cast iron frying pan in this recipe, because I like the corn to get a little caramelized.